-Pascal Baudar is a wild food researcher and a self-styled “culinary alchemist” based in Los Angeles.
-His locally sourced wild ingredients and unique preserves have made their way into the kitchens of such star chefs as Ludo Lefebvre, Josiah Citrin, Ari Taymor, Michael Voltaggio, Chris Jacobson and Niki Nakayama
+From 2011 to 2014, his truly unique preserves, drinks and various wildcrafted condiments made their way into the kitchens of such star chefs as Ludo Lefebvre, Josiah Citrin, Ari Taymor, Michael Voltaggio, Chris Jacobson, Matthew Biancaniello (Eat Your Drinks) and Niki Nakayama (N/Naka restaurant)

 He has served as a wild food consultant for several TV shows including MasterChef and Top Chef Duels.
 He has been featured in numerous TV shows and publications, including Time magazine, the Los Angeles Times, L.A.
 Weekly, and the New York Times.